meshy/framewirc/README.md

 tell it to `connect_to` the network of your choice.
 This in turn creates a `Connection`, and an `asyncio.Task` that will be invoked in the event loop.

-Once the loop has started, or if it already has, the `Connection` will attempt to connect to the network.
+Once the loop is underway the `Connection` will attempt to connect to the network.
 The `Client` will be responsible for sending a nick and real name once it has.